ecryptoguru/OnchainNFTDAO/README.md

 # AnkitPunks NFT DAO

+This Full-stack Dapp has been made using Next.js@12 React framework For backend Solidity, JS and Openzepelin libraries have been used in Hardhat Development Environment.
+Wallet-connect functioality has also been integrated and 100s of wallets including Metamask, etc can be easily connected to the Dapp.

 🔨 Building our DAO

 We want to launch a DAO for holders of our NFT Collection - AnkitPunks.
 From the ETH that was gained through the sale of the NFTs, we have built up a treasury.
 The DAO now has a lot of ETH, but currently does nothing with it.